 Each month we recognize one volunteer who consistently demonstrates outstanding quality of work, quantity of work, customer service, dedication, and mission.
 Nominations come from staff, families, and other volunteers.
-The selection process is completed by our Volunteer Advisory Committee—it is a difficult decision!
-Now it's time to vote for one of our Volunteers of the Month to be given the honor of Volunteer of the Year!
+Now it's time for one of our Volunteers of the Month to be given the honor of Volunteer of the Year!

 Ballots may be cast by any Nationwide Children's Hospital Employee, Staff Member or Volunteer.
-Voting will take place March 6 - March 20, 2015.
+Voting took place Feb.
+3-28.

 Judy Manley began volunteering at Nationwide Children's Hospital in 1990 and has dedicated 3,685 hours of service.
 She serves as both an office volunteer and activity group volunteer, and her peers describe her as a friendly, helpful and flexible individual with a positive attitude.
 "Judy is patient, friendly and engaging in evening activity groups," shares Activity Assistant Megan Francis.
 "Her high spirits (and assorted creative accessories) bring a smile to the patients, families, staff and volunteers."

 Nicholas began volunteering at Nationwide Children's Hospital in 2012 and has dedicated 432 hours of service.
 Staff describe him as a reliable volunteer with a kind heart and respect for children.
 If there are no children to play with, Nick tends to every detail and keeps the Clubhouse toys in tip-top shape.
 "Nick is great at building relationships with kids," shares Sibling Liaison Lisa Bendler.
 "I always look forward to the time of the week that he volunteers."